AlanFromJapan/GrblWebStreamer/README.md

 # GrblWebStreamer
-A simple python headless and web interface UI to stream GRBL to a CNC/Laser.
+A simple python headless and web interface UI to stream GRBL to a Laser engraver, that can push you notifications to Naver Line.

 Why?
 Because I don't want my laptop stuck to the laser all the time it burns.
 And because LightBurn is great but crashes EVERY TIME my Ubuntu locks screen (that hopefully will be fixed by them one day but until then).
 And because I find it fun to do (maybe mostly, ok).